Tax Strategy for Small Business Owners: Small Business Tax Planning Best Practices

 Common Mistakes

-• Operating as a sole prop when S-corp election would save thousands in payroll tax.
+• Operating as a sole prop when an S-corp election should have been modeled.

 • Setting S-corp salary based on cash flow needs rather than reasonable compensation analysis.